core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 6. Send the EDHOC + OSCORE request to the server.

-With the same Server, the Client MUST NOT have more than one simultaneous outstanding interaction (see {{Section 4.7 of RFC7252}}) consisting of an EDHOC + OSCORE request and whose EDHOC data are intended to the EDHOC session with the same connection identifier C_R.
+With the same Server, the Client SHOULD NOT have multiple simultaneous outstanding interactions (see {{Section 4.7 of RFC7252}}) such that: they consist of an EDHOC + OSCORE request; and their EDHOC data pertain to the EDHOC session with the same connection identifier C_R.

 ### Supporting Block-wise {#client-blockwise}